jdbellamy/gradle-docker-plugin/README.md

 }
 ```

-In liu of providing an existing Dockerfile, a `dockerfile` configuration can be provided.
+Instead of using an existing Dockerfile, a `dockerfile` configuration can be provided.

 ```groovy
 dockerfile {